arnaudporet/kgml2sif/readme.md

     * `phosphorylation_PPrel`
     * `repression_GErel`
 * if necessary, edges having multiple types are split in order to obtain one type per edge (__warning:__ it can create multi-edges)
+* multi-edges, if any, are left inside the output SIF file and kgml2sif warns about the presence of such edges
 * the non-KGML `membership_CPXrel` relation is added to indicate when a node is component of a complex (CPXrel stands for relations involving complexes, an added non-KGML relation type)
 * complexes are named as follows: `cp1::cp2::cp3` where `cp1`, `cp2` and `cp3` are the complex components.
 By the way, in this example of a 3-components complex, the following edges would be added as explain above:
     * `cp1    membership_CPXrel    cp1::cp2::cp3`